Kitware/CMake/Help/manual/ctest.1.rst

 .. versionadded:: 3.14

-When the ``--show-only=json-v1`` command line option is given, the test information is output in JSON format.
+When the ``--show-only=json-v1`` or ``--show-only=json-v1-raw`` command
+line option is given, the test information is output in JSON format.
 Version 1.0 of the JSON object model is defined as follows:

 ``kind``
   The string "ctestInfo".